corona-warn-app/cwa-server/docs/SUBMISSION.md

 The contract of the submission service is defined, in part by the [payload protobuf specification](/common/protocols/src/main/proto/app/coronawarn/server/common/protocols/internal/submission_payload.proto).
 Here you can find all the information (except http headers) that is being sent by the mobile client.

-Some fields from the specification are not being sent by the client and will be defaulted/altered on the server when the http request is handled:
+The following fields are either defaulted, if not sent by the client, or updated if certain values are missing:
 * origin (referring to origin country) is defaulted to a value which is externalized in the `application.yaml/services.submission.payload.default-origin-country`
 * visitedCountries list is enhanced to contain the origin country as well in order to have consistency in the distribution logic